22 November 2017

 Massive budget cuts will affect nearly every school

 Classes will get bigger, subjects will be cut, children’s needs will be neglected.
-Already many schools are asking parents to pay.
+The redistribution of funds away from poorer areas remains government policy.

 Teacher morale is rock bottom